Intercultural Pedagogy Grant (IPG)

 Purdue Applicants

 The Intercultural Pedagogy training is available to all West Lafayette Campus faculty and staff.
-On a limited basis, PWL graduate students engaged in curriculuar or co-curricular design for West Lafayette campus courses or programs may also be granted eligibility, but are not eligible for the accompanying grant funding.
+On a limited basis, PWL graduate students engaged in curriculuar or co-curricular design for West Lafayette campus courses or programs may also receive the training, but are not eligible for the accompanying grant funding.

 External Applicants